-This research work was funded by Spain's Ministry of Economy and Competitiveness (National Programme for Research Aimed at the Challenges of Society (No. CTQ2017-85251-C2-1-R) and Andalusian Regional Government (Project No. RNM 2323-2012) and a post-doctoral fellowship), as well as by the Technological Institute of Ciudad Madero (Tamaulipas State), Mexico, and the National Technological of México (TecNM) with the project [rhh30r (8630)].
+This research work was funded by Spain's Ministry of Economy and Competitiveness (National Programme for Research Aimed at the Challenges of Society (No. CTQ2017-85251-C2-1-R) and Andalusian Regional Government (Project No. RNM 2323-2012) and a post-doctoral fellowship), as well as by the Technological Institute of Ciudad Madero (Tamaulipas State), Mexico.